 A video of the tribute shared by the Sun.

-Next they visited the King Power Stadium, where they met with representatives from local charities that were supported by Mr. Vichai.
+Next, they visited the King Power Stadium, where they met with representatives from local charities that were supported by Mr Vichai.

 William and Catherine heard how his support enabled the charities to improve the lives of people in the wider Leicester community.
-It was couple’s first visit to the stadium.
+It was the couple’s first visit to the stadium.

 William and Catherine were presented with LCFC kits for George, Charlotte and Louis.

 Following the stadium visit, The Duke and Duchess’ next stop was the University of Leicester to hear about some of the educational programmes that Leicester City Football Club has helped to support.
 They were welcomed by two cute twin brothers Sai and Taran Gokani with a kiss for Duchess.